Approved by the SMAAF Board of Directors on 10 May 2021

 Special meetings of the Board of Directors shall be held at such time and places, including conference calls, as may be fixed and called by the President, the secretary, or the officer performing the secretary’s duties, shall give not less than twenty-four (24) hours’ notice by letter, email, telephone or posted on the foundation’s website of all meetings of the Board of Directors, provided that notice need not be given of the annual meeting or of regular meetings held at times and places fixed by resolution of the Board of Directors.
 Meetings may be held at any time without notice if all of the Board of Directors are present, or if those not present waive notice in writing either before or after the meeting.
 The notice of meetings of the Board need not state the purpose of the meeting.

-The order of business at any regular or special meeting of the Board of Directors shall be determined by the President.
+The order of business at any regular or special meetings of the Board of Directors shall be determined by the President.
 A quorum at any meeting shall consist of a majority of the members of the Board.
-A majority of such quorum shall decide any question that may come before any regular or special meeting of the Board.
+A majority of such quorum shall decide any question that may come before any regular or special meetings of the Board.
 Any director may be removed from office by a majority of the other Directors at a meeting of the Board of Directors expressly called for that purpose.
 Any vacancy occurring in the Board of Directors may be filled by the affirmative vote of the majority of the remaining Directors, even if less than a quorum of the Board, and the term of office of any Director so elected shall expire on the date fixed by the expiration of the term of office of the Director being replaced.
 The members of the Board of Directors shall receive no compensation for their services as such, but any Directors may be reimbursed for expenses incurred which are reasonable and necessary to carry out the function of The Foundation.

 The officers of The Foundation shall consist of a President, a Vice President, a Secretary, a Treasurer and an Assistant Treasurer.
 The officers of The Foundation will be chosen by the Board of Directors at its annual meeting, and all officers shall hold office until the next annual meeting of the Board of Directors and until their successors are elected.
 The President shall be chosen from among the Directors.